Get us in your inbox

 • price 4 of 4

-Technically the chef here is Peru’s famed Gastón Acurio, but the guy actually cooking day to day back there is the talented Diego Oka, who’s constantly experimenting with new recipes.
+Technically, La Mar’s head chef is Peru’s famed Gastón Acurio, but the guy actually cooking day-to-day back there is the talented Diego Oka, who’s constantly experimenting with new recipes.
 For sure, order the ceviche, done up in semi-traditional and quite original ways, plated with the precision of a gallery artist.
-From there, Peruvian classics like lomo saltado and chaufa get remastered with new ingredients, right down to anticucheros (that’s often beef hearts, mind you) made of grilled vegetables.
+From there, Peruvian classics like lomo saltado and chaufa get remastered with new ingredients, right down to grilled veggie anticucheros (that’s often beef hearts, mind you).
 All this gets served up in a dining room and outdoor patio with Miami’s best skyline view, the waters of Biscayne Bay lapping up just right there.

 • Steakhouse